tohyuting/tp/docs/DeveloperGuide.md

    After receiving an input from user for edit command, `EditCommandParser#parse` will be invoked.

    As mentioned in above section, if either one of the compulsory prefixes are missing, `ParseException` will be thrown to remind users.
-Furthermore, invalid values supplied for `type` and `index` (e.g. `String` value for `index`), a `ParseException` will be thrown.
+Furthermore, invalid values supplied for `type` and `index` (e.g. `i/test`), a `ParseException` will be thrown.

    An attempt to determine the correct type and creating the relevant `EditDescriptor` will then be carried out.
 During this process, if incorrect prefixes such as `email` prefix for warehouse and an `address` prefix for supplier was found, a `ParseException` will be thrown.